battle of buxar

 7. With control over Bengal’s revenue, the Company gained financial and political influence across India.

-Battle of Plassey and Battle of Buxar: Differences
+Battle of Plassey and Buxar: Differences

 AspectBattle of PlasseyBattle of Buxar